Buying a REO or foreclosure in Ocala

 What is an REO?

-REO's or Real Estate Owned are properties that have completed the foreclosure process and are currently possessed by the bank or mortgage company.
-This differs from a property up for foreclosure auction.
+REO means Real Estate Owned.
+These are properties that have been foreclosed upon and are now held by the bank or mortgage company.
+This is different than a property up for foreclosure auction.
 If you buy a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees amassed during the foreclosure process.
-The buyer must also be prepared to pay with cash in hand.
-And on top of all that, you'll receive the property completely as is.
-That may include current liens and even current tenants that need to be thrown out.
+The buyer must also be willing to pay with cash in hand.
+Finally, you'll receive the property one-hundred percent as is.
+That possibly could consist of current liens and even current occupants that may require removal.

-It is commonly believed that any REO must be a good deal and an opportunity for easy money.
-This simply isn't true.
-You have to be very careful about buying a REO if your intent is profit from the sell.
-While it's true that the bank is often anxious to sell it promptly, they are also strongly motivated to get as much as they can for it.
-When contemplating the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
+It's occasionally presume that any REO must be a good buy and an chance for easy money.
+This usually isn't true.
+You have to be very careful about buying a REO if your intent is make money.
+While it's true that the bank is usually anxious to sell it promptly, they are also strongly encouraged to get as much as they can for it.
+When considering the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
 There are bargains with potential to make money, and many people do very well buying and selling foreclosures.
 However there are also many REO's that are not good buys and may not be money makers.